-- This (along with other early Adventure Game tropes, especially their tendency to be Nintendo Hard) is played with in Dinosaur Comics.
+- Dinosaur Comics references the phenomenon, along with other early Adventure Game tropes, especially their tendency to be Nintendo Hard.
 One strip sees T-Rex wondering what life would be like as a text-based adventure; Utahraptor points out that no one would ever be able to get out of bed until they found the right command:

 I don't see "up" here

-- At one point the cast of Okashina Okashi gets trapped in an alternate dimension based on these games.
+- At one point, the cast of Okashina Okashi gets trapped in an alternate dimension based on these games.
 It was a dark void where the girls had to shout out commands based on the old text adventure games.
-Bad parsing jokes abounded, shouting "WHY can't I get ye flask!" and crying.
+This led to jokes about bad parsing, shouting "Why can't I get ye flask!", and crying.

 $ where am iUnrecognized command.
 Type "help" for assistance.$ helpThat would be cheating!

-- Cracked has "Revisiting Old School Text Adventures as a Jaded Modern Gamer."
-It has the AI reacting with shocked horror to the insane player's sadistic commands, and eventually feeds him to a swarm of monsters out of spite.
+- The Cracked page "Revisiting Old School Text Adventures as a Jaded Modern Gamer" describes the AI reacting with shocked horror to the insane player's sadistic commands and eventually feeding him to a swarm of monsters out of spite.